-PTECH is a 6-year program that incorporates project based learning and professional skills training as students work simultaneously toward earning their Regents high school diploma and a two-year associate degree at no cost to their families.
+PTECH is a 6-year program that incorporates project-based learning and professional skills training as students work simultaneously toward earning their Regents high school diploma and a two-year associate degree at no cost to their families.

-Beginning in the 2020-21 school year, HFM's three PTECH programs (HFM PTECH, Ag PTECH and Foothills PTECH) were co-located at the Glebe Street School in Johnstown and on the campuses of FMCC and SUNY Cobleskill.
+Beginning in the 2020-21 school year, HFM's three PTECH programs (HFM PTECH, Ag PTECH and Foothills PTECH) were co-located at the Glebe Street School in Johnstown and on the campuses of SUNY FMCC and SUNY Cobleskill.

-The PTECH program is organized into three Pathway Clusters.
+The PTECH program is organized into five pathways:

-- Pathways in Business and Advanced Manufacturing - Pathways in Agriculture - Pathways in Medical/Health Sciences and Computer Science
+- Agriculture

+- Advanced Manufacturing

+- Business

+- Computer Science

+- Medical/Health Science